marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   The message attached to the attribute is affected by the setting of the :option:`-fmessage-length` option.

+.. gcc-attr:: unavailable

+  .. index:: unavailable function attribute

+  The :gcc-attr:`unavailable` attribute results in an error if the function is used anywhere in the source file.
+This is useful when identifying functions that have been removed from a particular variation of an interface.
+Other than emitting an error rather than a warning, the :gcc-attr:`unavailable` attribute behaves in the same manner as :gcc-attr:`deprecated`.

+  The :gcc-attr:`unavailable` attribute can also be used for variables and types (see :ref:`variable-attributes`, see :ref:`type-attributes`.)

 .. gcc-attr:: error ("message")

   .. index:: error function attribute